apollosolutions/rhai-test/README.md

 ## Expector

-When writing a test, it should contain a single expect line at the end of the test.
-If you include zero, you will get an error.
-If you include more than one, you will get unexpected results.
+When writing a test, it should contain one or more expect statements.

 There are a handful of methods you can fun against an `expect` statement.